 The rules of the Securities and Exchange Commission require disclosure of late Section 16 filings by 3M directors and executive officers.
-Mr. Jacobson made several gifts of stock to various charitable organizations in 1995 some of which were inadvertently overlooked in the report on Form 4.
-The Form 4 was filed in December 1996 upon discovery of the gifts of stock.
-A purchase of common stock in November 1996 by a family member of Mr. Smith was inadvertently not reported until January, 1997.
+Mr. Jacobson made several gifts of stock to various charitable organizations in 1995 two of which were inadvertently overlooked in the report on Form 4.
+A purchase of common stock by a family member of Mr. Smith was inadvertently not reported.
 Effective August 15, 1996, the SEC changed the reporting rules under Section 16 to require option exercises to be reported on Form 4 no later than 10 days following the end of the month in which the option was exercised.
-Due in part to the rule change and the time required to recalculate the price of options as a result of the spin-off of Imation Corp., company staff responsible for Section 16 reporting inadvertently failed to file Form 4 for Mr. Ursu as required by the new rules for an option exercise in September 1996.
-The Form 4 was filed on November 4, 1996.
+Due in part to the rule change and the time required to recalculate the price of options as a result of the spin-off of Imation Corp., Company staff responsible for Section 16 reporting inadvertently failed to file Form 4 for Mr. Ursu as required by the new rules for an option exercise in September 1996.